 Chef Stephan Pyles, a 5th generation Texan and founding father of Southwestern Cuisine, is a celebrated chef, cookbook author, philanthropist, and educator.
-He has created 22 restaurants in 5 cities over the past 30 years, including Routh Street Café, Baby Routh, Star Canyon, Stephan Pyles and Stampede 66.
-Pyles newest restaurant, Flora Street Café, in the Dallas Arts’ District, has brought serious fine dining back to Dallas.
+He has created 22 restaurants in 5 cities over the past 30 years, including Routh Street Café, Baby Routh, Star Canyon, Stephan Pyles, Stampede 66 and Flora Street Café.

 Pyles was first introduced to the restaurant industry at any early age, bussing tables and chopping vegetables at his family’s Truck Stop Café in Big Spring, Texas.
 After studying music at Texas A & M University – Commerce, his music career was sidetracked by a life-changing trip to France where he experienced haute cuisine for the first time.
 A few years later, his big break came when he was invited to The Great Chefs of France Cooking School at the Mondavi Winery where he served as Chef’s Assistant and worked with Michelin 3-star chefs of the day such as Michel Guerard, Jean and Pierre Troigros, Alain Chapel, Paul Bocuse and Gaston LeNotre.
 There he met and worked closely with Julia Child and continued a warm friendship with her until her death a few years ago.